 (3) the Parties shall use meter data provided by «Customer Name» to BPA in a mutually agreed manner to measure the amount of power purchased.

-If the metering equipment associated with the meters listed in Exhibit E fails to properly measure or record the interval readings, then BPA shall follow the Metering Usage Data Estimation Provision of BPA’s applicable Wholesale Power Rate Schedules and GRSPs to determine the appropriate billing adjustment.
+If the metering equipment associated with the meters listed in Exhibit E fails to properly measure or record the interval readings, then BPA shall follow the Metering Usage Data Estimation Provision of BPA’s applicable Power Rate Schedules and GRSPs to determine the appropriate billing adjustment.

 The rights to locate meters and access facilities granted to BPA pursuant to this section 15 are subject to the terms of any applicable agreement between «Customer Name» and Transmission Services addressing the location, cost responsibility, access, maintenance, testing, and liability of the Parties with respect to meters.